cert-manager/website/content/docs/getting-started/README.md

   Normal   Sync               34s (x16 over 65m)  loadbalancer-controller    Scheduled for sync
 ```

-### Use cmctl to show the state of a cert-manager Certificate and all its associated resources
+### Use cmctl to show the state of a Certificate and its associated resources

 > ℹ️ [Install `cmctl`](../usage/cmctl) if you have not already done so.

-When you create a cert-manager Certificate associated with an Issuer for Let's Encrypt,
+When you create a Certificate, cert-manager will create a collection of temporary resources
-cert-manager will create a collection of other resources which all contain information about the status of certificate signing process.
+which each contain information about the status of certificate signing process.
+You can read more about these in the [Certificate Lifecycle](../concepts/certificate#certificate-lifecycle) section.
 Use the `cmctl status` command to view details of all these resources and all the associated Events and error messages.

 You may see some temporary errors, like: